 We now have 22 career personnel complimented with Volunteers, who man the stations 24 hours a day, 365 days a year.
 All career personnel are certified Level two firefighters, Rescue Technician certified, Hazardous Materials Operations certified and operate at the Emergency Medical Technician-Basic Level.
 Some of the volunteer and part-time personnel have these certifications.
 All members are currently lead by Chief Scott Jones.

-The Fairview Volunteer Fire Department responds to an average of 1100 incidents per year which included fire, medical, and rescue.
+The Fairview Volunteer Fire Department responds to an average of 1100 incidents per year which include fire, medical, and rescue.

 We encourage anyone to stop by for a visit and tour the stations.